ANCIENT ALEXANDRIA, HYPATIA, AND THE DECLINE OF GRECO-ROMAN CIVILIZATION Using the Film AGORA

 Philo was a Jewish scholar and theologian.

-Hero, also Heron, was a lecturer at the Great Library/Museum in mathematics, mechanics, physics and pneumatics.
+Hero, also Heron, was a lecturer at the Great Library/Museum in mathematics, mechanics, physics, and pneumatics.
 He was also one of the ancient world's greatest inventors, creating, for example, automatons which worked on gravity and hydraulics, an automatic vending machine for holy water, and a wind-powered organ.
 He also wrote a description of a steam engine.
-Hero's greatest work of mathematics was lost until was found in 1896, translated into Arabic.
+Hero's greatest work of mathematics was lost until it was found in 1896, translated into Arabic.

-Hypatia was the greatest female mathematician, astronomer, philosopher and educator of the Greco-Roman civilization.
-None of Hypatia's work has survived but the following description is echoed by several ancient sources:
+Hypatia was the greatest female mathematician, astronomer, philosopher, and educator of the Greco-Roman civilization.
+None of Hypatia's work has survived, but the following description is echoed by several ancient sources: